ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Consensus clients (formerly Eth2 clients) {#consensus-clients}

 There are multiple consensus clients (previously known as Eth2 clients) to support the [consensus upgrades](/upgrades/beacon-chain/).
-They are running the Beacon Chain and will provide proof of stake consensus mechanism to execution clients after [The Merge.](/eth2/merge/)
+They are running the Beacon Chain and will provide proof-of-stake consensus mechanism to execution clients after [The Merge.](/eth2/merge/)

 [View consensus clients](/upgrades/get-involved/#clients).